Author: Vaishnavi Navghare.

 Nowhere the respondent intended or took plea to settle the dispute from conciliation.
 As per Shri Venugopal if we compare the agreement between the Orissa mining corporation and Continental Resources Ltd. with the current agreement between the Visa international Ltd and Continental Resources Ltd nowhere the parties intended to go for the arbitration if dispute arose.
 Also the earlier agreement is not relevant because it is not the contract between the current parties in dispute.

-He also stated that “No party can be allowed to take advantage of inartistic drafting of arbitration clause in any agreement as long as clear intention of parties to go for arbitration in case of any future disputes is evident from the agreement and material on record including surrounding circumstances”((Visa International Ltd. V. Continental Resources (USA) Ltd. (2009) 2 SCC.pp.64.)).
+He also stated that “No party can be allowed to take advantage of inartistic drafting of arbitration clause in any agreement as long as clear intention of parties to go for arbitration in case of any future disputes is evident from the agreement and material on record including surrounding circumstances”9.

 Issue 3.
 Was there any evidence suggesting that the parties intended to resolve their disputes through conciliation on failure to settle the disputes amicably among themselves?